AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 # 10. Origen.

-**Origen Adamantius** was born of Christian parents, in Alexandria, 185 AD.
+Origen Adamantius was born of Christian parents, in Alexandria, 185 AD.
 He was early taught the Christian religion, and when a mere boy could recite long passages of Scripture from memory.
 During the persecution by Septimus Severus, 202 AD, his father, Leonides, was imprisoned, and the son wrote to him not to deny Christ out of tenderness for his family, and was only prevented from surrendering himself to voluntary martyrdom by his mother, who secreted his clothes.
 Leonides died a martyr.

-In the year 203, then but eighteen years of age, **Origen** was appointed to the presidency of the theological school in Alexandria, a position left vacant by the flight of **Clement** from heathen persecution.
+In the year 203, then but eighteen years of age, Origen was appointed to the presidency of the theological school in Alexandria, a position left vacant by the flight of Clement from heathen persecution.
 He made himself proficient in the various branches of learning, traveled in the Orient and acquired the Hebrew language for the purpose of translating the Scriptures.
 His fame extended in all directions.
 He won eminent heathens to Christianity, and his instructions were sought by people of all lands.
-He renounced all but the barest necessities of life, rarely eating flesh, never drinking wine, slept on the naked floor, and devoted the greater part of the night to prayer and study. **Eusebius** says that he would not live upon the bounty of those who would have been glad to maintain him while he was at work for the world\'s good, and so he disposed of his valuable library to one who would allow him the daily pittance of four obols; and rigidly acted on our Lord\'s precept not to have "two coats, or wear shoes, and to have no anxiety for the morrow."[^228] **Origen** is even said to have mutilated himself (though this is disputed) from an erroneous construction of the Savior\'s command (Matthew 19:12), and to guard himself from calumny that might proceed from his association with female catechumens.
+He renounced all but the barest necessities of life, rarely eating flesh, never drinking wine, slept on the naked floor, and devoted the greater part of the night to prayer and study.
+Eusebius says that he would not live upon the bounty of those who would have been glad to maintain him while he was at work for the world\'s good, and so he disposed of his valuable library to one who would allow him the daily pittance of four obols; and rigidly acted on our Lord\'s precept not to have "two coats, or wear shoes, and to have no anxiety for the morrow."[^228] Origen is even said to have mutilated himself (though this is disputed) from an erroneous construction of the Savior\'s command (Matthew 19:12), and to guard himself from calumny that might proceed from his association with female catechumens.
 This act he lamented in later years.
 If done it was from the purest motives, and was an act of great self-sacrifice, for, as it was forbidden by canonical law, it debarred him from clerical promotion.

+## Early Opposition to Origen.

-He was ordained presbyter in 228 AD, by two bishops outside his diocese, and this irregular act performed by others than his own diocesan gave grounds to **Demetrius of Alexandria**, in whose jurisdiction he lived, to manifest the envy he had already felt at the growing reputation of the young scholar; and in two councils composed and controlled by **Demetrius**, 231 and 232 AD, **Origen** was deposed.[^229] Many of the church authorities condemned the action.
-In this persecution **Origen** proved himself as grand in spirit as in mind.
-To his friends he said: \"We must pity them rather than hate them (his enemies), pray for them rather than curse them, for we were made for blessing, not for cursing.\" **Origen** went to Palestine in 230 AD, opened a school in Caesarea, and enjoyed a continually increasing fame.
+He was ordained presbyter in 228 AD, by two bishops outside his diocese, and this irregular act performed by others than his own diocesan gave grounds to Demetrius of Alexandria, in whose jurisdiction he lived, to manifest the envy he had already felt at the growing reputation of the young scholar; and in two councils composed and controlled by Demetrius, 231 and 232 AD, Origen was deposed.[^229] Many of the church authorities condemned the action.
+In this persecution Origen proved himself as grand in spirit as in mind.
+To his friends he said: \"We must pity them rather than hate them (his enemies), pray for them rather than curse them, for we were made for blessing, not for cursing.\" Origen went to Palestine in 230 AD, opened a school in Caesarea, and enjoyed a continually increasing fame.
 The persecutions under Maximinus in 235, drove him away.
 He went to Cappadocia, then to Greece, and finally back to Palestine.
-Defamed at home he was honored abroad, but was at length called back to Alexandria, where his pupil **Dionysius** had succeeded **Demetrius** as bishop.
+Defamed at home he was honored abroad, but was at length called back to Alexandria, where his pupil Dionysius had succeeded Demetrius as bishop.
 But soon after, during the persecution under Decius, he was tortured and condemned to die at the stake, but he lingered, and at length died of his injuries and sufferings, a true martyr, in Tyre, 253 or 254 AD, at the age of sixty-nine.
 His grave was known down to the Middle Ages.

+## Schaff on Origen.

-The historian **Schaff** declares: \"It is impossible to deny a respectful sympathy to this extraordinary man, who, with all his brilliant talents, and a host of enthusiastic friends and admirers, was driven from his country, stripped of his sacred office, excommunicated from a part of the church, then thrown into a dungeon, loaded with chains, racked by torture, doomed to drag his aged frame and dislocated limbs in pain and poverty, and long after his death to have his memory branded, his name anathematized, and his salvation denied; but who, nevertheless, did more than all his enemies combined to advance the cause of sacred learning, to refute and convert heathens and heretics, and to make the church respected in the eyes of the world...
+The historian Schaff declares: \"It is impossible to deny a respectful sympathy to this extraordinary man, who, with all his brilliant talents, and a host of enthusiastic friends and admirers, was driven from his country, stripped of his sacred office, excommunicated from a part of the church, then thrown into a dungeon, loaded with chains, racked by torture, doomed to drag his aged frame and dislocated limbs in pain and poverty, and long after his death to have his memory branded, his name anathematized, and his salvation denied; but who, nevertheless, did more than all his enemies combined to advance the cause of sacred learning, to refute and convert heathens and heretics, and to make the church respected in the eyes of the world...
 Origen was the greatest scholar of his age, and the most learned and genial of all the ante-Nicene fathers.
 Even heathens and heretics admired or feared his brilliant talents.
 His knowledge embraced all departments of the philology, philosophy and theology of his day.
 With this he united profound and fertile thought, keen penetration, and glowing imagination.
 As a true divine he consecrated all his studies by prayer, and turned them, according to his best convictions, to the service of truth and piety.\"[^230]

 While chained in prison, his feet in the stocks, his constant theme was:
-\"I can do all things through Christ who strengtheneth me.\" His last thought was for his brethren.
+\"I can do all things through Christ who strengthens me.\" His last thought was for his brethren.
 "He has left the memory of one of the greatest theologians and greatest saints the church has ever possessed.
 One of his own words strikes the key-note of his life: \'Love,\' he says